KoneLinx/ActionTree/README.md

 As you would expect, and if/else branch can also be created.

-Since the ternary ` ? : ` operator cannot be overloaded, an different solution has to be used:
+Since the ternary ` ? : ` operator cannot be overloaded, a different solution has to be used:
 ```c++
 decision && action_yes || action_no
 ```